 Chicken fingers are usually served with your choice of a dipping sauce.
-Popular sauces include ketchup, ranch dressing, barbecue sauce, sweet and sour sauce, honey mustard and buffalo wing sauce.
+Popular sauces include ketchup, ranch dressing, barbecue sauce, sweet and sour Polynesian sauce, honey mustard, and buffalo wing sauce.

 When eating out, here are a few tips you can use to make healthier food choices:

 - Many restaurants offer healthy alternatives today.
 Check menus for these items.

 - If you have a choice between fruit and French fries, go for the fruit!

 - Choose a salad with fresh vegetables, grilled meats, and low-fat dressing for a lighter alternative to burgers and fries.

 - Go small!
 Watch your portion sizes and choose small sides rather than large ones.

 - Ditch the soda.
 Drink milk or water instead.
 Add lemon to your water for more flavor.

 - Watch your toppings.
 Mayonnaise, sour cream, cheese, and bacon add unnecessary calories and fat to many items.

 - Slow down!
 Chew thoroughly and take your time while you eat.
 Eating slowly gives your body time to digest.
 If you eat more slowly, you may be surprised that you start to feel full before you're finished with your meal.